-- Loss of rental income, if your tenants must leave the rental as a result of the above damages,
+- Loss of rental income, if tenants must leave the rental as a result of the above damages

-- If a tenant or their guests are hurt or suffer damages and sue you, this provides monies to pay for your legal defense expenses
+- Legal defense expenses if a tenant or their guests are hurt or suffer damages

-If you are considering renting out any part of your personal dwelling, for any length of time, you must inform your insurance provider before this takes place.
+Contact your insurance provider if you are considering renting out any part of your personal dwelling for any length of time.
+It is important to ensure you are covered for rental situations.